The end of the previous article: “Let it happen. Accept your vulnerability and TRUST your partner`s abilities.“

 So what layers am I talking about?
 When we talk about trust, we often thinking about it as a big, intangible cloud that we have or not have at all.

-Believing this could not be further from the truth.
-The thing is, that it has layers.
-And all layers have lots of components.
+The thing is, that it has layers and many sublayers.
 Let`s put that into words what we all feel but not thinking about it deep enough.

 For instance, we are going to go to sleep at home.
 In our bedroom.
 It is most likely an environment we can trust.

-If one of those conditions’ changes, because the cat is hungry and become annoyingly attacking, or we still can smell the dinner roast in the bedroom or we hear a strange noise and after 5 mins it turns out it`s the fridge turned on, we`ll start fidgeting.
+If one of those conditions’ changes, because the cat is hungry and become annoyingly attacking, or we still can smell the dinner roast in the bedroom or we hear a strange noise because the fridge turned on, an on and on… we`ll start fidgeting.

-Our brain starts calculating the chances of any possible outcomes (positive or negative) and as a result, it will create lots of hypothesises and worries about things important to us and won`t let us sleep.
+Our brain starts calculating the chances of any possible outcomes (positive or negative) and as a result, it will create lots of hypothesises and worries about things important to us or just makes us worry or excites us and won`t let us sleep.

 There are primary, secondary and tertiary layers.
 It is easy to replace quickly a secondary or tertiary layer, but it is hard to replace a primary one.